 48. The Cave of the Mounds

 The Cave of the Mounds is a gorgeous natural cave formation located at 2975 Cave of the Mounds Road in Blue Mounds, Wisconsin.
-It was first named a UNESCO World Heritage Site in 1987 and sees thousands of visitors come through its doors every single year.
+It was first named a UNESCO World Heritage Site in 1987 and sees thousands of visitors enter its doors yearly.

 If you want to walk straight through a time machine into prehistoric times, visit this place and take a moment to breathe it all in.
 It’s one of the singularly greatest Midwest places to visit.

-Admission fees get approximately an hour’s worth of time for the tour, but you’re welcome to book a longer pass.
-Time peaks during mid-day, so mornings or afternoons are the best if you want a quiet trip out.
+Admission fees get approximately an hour for the tour, but you can book a longer pass.
+Time peaks during mid-day, so mornings or afternoons are best for a quiet trip out.